 Cliff Thompson started Thompson PileDriving Co Inc in 1971, after having worked as a tugboat captain for many years.
 Cliff's family worked in logging, rafting, towing, and marine construction for many years, and Cliff was raised on the water in the San Juan Islands.
 Cliff started Thompson Pile Driving with the purchase of a fixed lead piledriver called the SCOTER, and towed it all around Puget Sound and the San Juan islands with a small wood tug called the SCUFFY.
 Cliff built many docks all around the Puget Sound for many years.
 In about 1980, Cliff purchased the CAYOU, our current tug, and a couple small wood deck barges to better serve his customers.
 In 1984, the land was purchased where our current industrial dock is located in Port Orchard, and Cliff built the industrial dock and moorage that we use today.

 We still use the fixed lead piledriver on jobs, but we have also acquired several more barges to better service our projects and customers.
 We have 2 crane barges, each equipped with spuds to hold the barges in place.
 Each crane barge is equipped with a 50 ton crane for ease of construction.
-We also own a vibratory pile driver/extractor which is many times the preferred method of pile driving.
+We also own two vibratory pile driver/extractors which is many times the preferred method of pile driving.
 With the crane barge and vibratory hammer, we are able to easily build jobs that were much more difficult previously.
-Also, the permitting and environmental agencies are more satisfied with this method.
+Additionally, the permitting and environmental agencies are more satisfied with the vibratory method.

 Other pieces of equipment we use include our landing craft, in which we can haul our skidsteer loader, excavator, or bulldozer, which are often utilized on our construction sites.